-Should be vacuumed occasionally to remove grit and sand and help to keep its smart appearance and ensure long life.
+Should be vacuumed occasionally to remove grit and sand and help to keep its smart appearance over the lifetime of the upholstery.
 The upholstery can be cleaned with a mild, reputable upholstery cleaner.
 It is recommended that the curtains and pelmets are specialist cleaned only.
-The foam used in cushions are manufactured to meet fire regulations.
+The foam used in cushions is manufactured to meet fire regulations.
 It requires time to return to its normal position after prolonged use.